acherrera/anthony-herrera/content/Reviews/Garmin Forerunner 245 Review.md

 ---
-Title: Garmin Forerunner 245 Review
+title: Garmin Forerunner 245 Review
-Date: 2023-01-26 17:39
+date: 2023-01-26 17:39
-Tags: reviews
+tags: reviews
-Summary: Thoughts on Garmin Forerunner 245
+summary: Thoughts on Garmin Forerunner 245
 ---
+tags:
 # Garmin ForeRunner 245 Review

 This is a review of the Garmin Forerunner 245 - a watch made by Garmin and this watch is built for one thing - recording